DavesCodeMusings/raspberry-cobbler/docs/phase7.md

 So far, we've been using a shell on the console that BusyBox starts.
 We're not even asked to log in.
 Because the system is so minimal, everything we expect on a typical Linux system (like _/etc/passwd_, _/etc/group_, and _/etc/shadow_) is missing.

 ### Creating password and group files
+In the previous phase, we created a minimalist _/etc/passwd_ and _/etc/group_ to be able to test SSH logins.
+This approach worked, but has the disadvantage of not using the more secure _/etc/shadow_ for password storage.

-We can just create empty files and use tools like _adduser_ and _passwd_ to take care of adding the information in them.
-But, we do need to set the permissions on _/etc/shadow_ so only _root_ can read it.
+We'll wipe out the old information and create new empty files.
+Using tools like _adduser_ and _passwd_ will take care of adding the account information in the right places.
+But, we will need to set the permissions on _/etc/shadow_ so only _root_ can read it.

+The following commands create empty files.

 ```
-~ # touch /etc/passwd
+~ # > /etc/passwd
-~ # touch /etc/group
+~ # > /etc/group
-~ # touch /etc/shadow
+~ # > /etc/shadow
 ~ # chmod 600 /etc/shadow
 ```